BlackriverOrg/anysolve-docs/docs/showcase/create-html-document/create-html-document.md

 The following showcase presents the [Create a HTML document](https://www.anysolve.ai/tasks/u-ba835df8268fc301-create-a-html-document) task.

 Please note that this task has been created by the capabilities of AnySolve.
 You can create a task that does a similar task easily with the task designer.
+Similar Task: [Create a Python script](https://www.anysolve.ai/tasks/u-ba835df8268fc301-create-a-python-script)

 ## Introduction Video